 A: Impossible to say because every runner has different hydration needs.
 However, on hot-weather runs, planning to drink 6-8 ounces (or more) every 20 minutes or so is a safe bet.
 In an hour run, plan on drinking 2-3 times.

 Q: How do keep hydrated do that on a long, hot summer run?

 A: It’s tough.
 If you are in a marathon training group in Austin such as Gilbert’s Gazelles, Austin Fit, Luke’s, Rogue, Twenty-Six Two or one of many others, you’re in luck as there will usually be water jugs spread out along the long-run courses.
 If not, there are three ways to stay hydrated: Bring fluids with you either with a refillable bottle or a hydration belt, cache fluids along the course the night before or carry money with you to buy drinks at convenience stores along your run.
 And one more: Garden hoses.
-When desperate, you can sneak a drink from someone’s hose or sprinkler.
+When desperate, you can sneak a drink from someone’s hose or sprinkler in your garden, you might want to use the best pole saws available for you garden maintenance.
 Or beg a biker for some water from a water bottle.
 Finally, if you want to always be near drinkable water and don’t want to carry it or buy some along the way, stick to the Butler/Lady Bird Hike and Bike Trail where there are water coolers and drinking fountains every few miles on the trail.

 Q: Can I drink too much during a long run or marathon?